xlyric/PV-discharge-Dimmer-AC-Dimmer-KIT-Robotdyn/README.md

 if you need a password for connect to your mosquitto (MQTT) serveur, the information of connection is in the file config.h

 ## Note on Robotdyn librairie
-with actual version of arduino GUI or VS, the librairie not working ( mêmory problem ) I modify the librairie and is called in the lib_deps variable lib_deps = https://github.com/xlyric/RBDDimmer
+with actual version of arduino GUI or VS, the librairie not working ( memory problem ) I modify the librairie and is called in the lib_deps variable lib_deps = https://github.com/xlyric/RBDDimmer